alantsui5/javaProjects/README.md

 This Repository Contains 2 Projects, including
 1. Coffee Machine
-2. A Very Simple Book API
+2. A Book Reservation API

 Below will demo their interactions.